Colin Thompson (American football): Carolina Panthers

 On April 27, 2020, the Carolina Panthers signed Thompson, reuniting him with former Temple head coach Matt Rhule and former Temple teammates P. J. Walker, Robby Anderson, and Keith Kirkwood.
 He was waived on September 5, 2020, but re-signed two days later after Keith Kirkwood was placed on injured reserve.
 Thompson scored a touchdown on the first touch of his NFL career, a pass from Teddy Bridgewater in the first quarter of Carolina's Week 10 matchup against the Tampa Bay Buccaneers.
 Thompson signed a one-year contract extension with the Panthers on January 4, 2021.

 On December 14, 2021, Thompson was waived by the Panthers and re-signed to the practice squad.
 He signed a reserve/future contract with the Panthers on January 10, 2022.

 On August 30, 2022, Thompson was waived by the Panthers and signed to the practice squad the next day.

 Minnesota Vikings

 On July 24, 2023, Thompson signed with the Minnesota Vikings.
 He was waived on August 28, 2023.

+Coaching career

+Colin served as an offensive assistant at Lower Cape May Regional High School from 2019 to 2025, working with the offensive unit and assisting with game planning.
+In 2025, he joined the Minnesota Vikings as a training camp intern coaching tight ends and linebackers.
+Later that year, Thompson accepted a role as an offensive assistant with the United States Naval Academy football program.
+In 2026, he was named the wideouts coach for the Orlando Storm of the United Football League (UFL), before being promoted to Offensive Coordinator shortly after.